Type-B Anomaly Matching and the 6D (2,0) Theory: Type-B Anomaly Matching on the Higgs Branch

 In Sec.~\ref{anoHiggs} we denoted the value of the type-B anomaly at an arbitrary point $\L$ of the conformal manifold $\MM$ as $G_{I\bar J}^\IH(\L)$ in the broken phase of the Higgs branch $\IH_\L$ and as $G_{I\bar J}^{\rm CFT}(\L)$ in the unbroken conformal phase.

-The identities \eqref{wardci} now imply that the type-B anomalies $G_{I\bar J}^\IH$ on the Higgs branch are covariantly constant across the superconformal manifold $\MM$, namely \beq \nabla_a G_{I\bar J}^\IH= 0 ~. \eeq In this equation the index $a$ can be any holomorphic or anti-holomorphic index on the tangent space of the superconformal manifold $\MM$ and expresses a covariant derivative with respect to any exactly-marginal coupling of the theory.
-Note that in Sec.~\ref{unbrokenphase} we also showed that \beq \nabla_a G_{I\bar J}^{\rm CFT}= 0 \eeq are obeyed in the conformal phase (see Eqs.\ \eqref{wardao}).
-A non-perturbative formal proof of type-B anomaly matching between the broken and unbroken phases, in a range of values of the exactly-marginal couplings, can now be obtained in the following manner.
+The postulated absence of contact terms in the correlation functions \eqref{wardci} now implies that the type-B anomalies $G_{I\bar J}^\IH$ on the Higgs branch are covariantly constant across the superconformal manifold $\MM$, namely \beq \nabla_a G_{I\bar J}^\IH= 0 ~. \eeq In this equation the index $a$ can be any holomorphic or anti-holomorphic index on the tangent space of the superconformal manifold $\MM$ and expresses a covariant derivative with respect to any exactly-marginal coupling of the theory.
+Note that in Sec.~\ref{unbrokenphase} we also showed that \beq \nabla_a G_{I\bar J}^{\rm CFT}= 0 \eeq are obeyed in the conformal phase (see Eqs.\ \eqref{wardao}).\footnote{This conclusion is corroborated by the argument of \cite{Andriolo:2022lcb} based on Wess--Zumino consistency of the corresponding anomaly functional.} A non-perturbative formal proof of type-B anomaly matching between the broken and unbroken phases, in a range of values of the exactly-marginal couplings, can now be obtained in the following manner.

 Let us assume that the anomalies match at a special point $\L^*$ of the conformal manifold, i.e.\ that \beq G_{I\bar J}^\IH(\L^*) = G_{I\bar J}^{\rm CFT}(\L^*) ~. \eeq In a moment we will present examples of Lagrangian theories where this equality can be established at weak coupling with a tree-level computation.
 In those cases $\L^*$ is a weak-coupling point of the conformal manifold.
 We stress that \eqref{matchab} is an assumption in the present argument.
 It does not hold in all 4D $\NN=2$ SCFTs.